 MU Alcohol Research Training Summer School & Internship

-2. Request two Rating/recommendation form be submitted on our website from individuals familiar with the academic potential and performance of the applicant be submitted on the website.
+2. Request two Rating/recommendation form be submitted from individuals familiar with the academic potential and performance of the applicant.

-3. Email an unofficial academic transcript from currently enrolled institution to firstname.lastname@example.org.
+3. Upload an unofficial academic transcript, in your application, from currently enrolled institution.
 NAME AND GPA must be included on the transcript.

-4. Email a resume or CV with current address and email, phone number, computer skills, and research software with which you are familiar to email@example.com.
+4. Upload a resume, in your application, with current address and email, phone number, computer skills, and research software with which you are familiar.
 Please indicate the type of research you are interested in exploring.